-One of the last things a woman who is trying to grow longer hair wants to hear is that she needs to trim or cut her ends.
+One of the last things a someone who is trying to grow longer hair wants to hear is that they need to trim or cut their ends.
 It defeats the purpose of growing long hair, right?
-While the initial service can be painful and discouraging, when you trim away old ends which are doing nothing for your style, you make way for healthy, stronger hair.
+While the initial service can be painful and discouraging, when you trim away old ends, which are doing nothing for your style, you make way for healthy, stronger hair.

 Still not convinced?
-Think about it this way: is it better to have long hair with ragged, stringy ends or shorter hair that's healthy all over?
+Think about it this way: is it better to have long hair with splitting ends or shorter hair that's healthy all over?

-These three signs that you need a hair trim may help you the next time you're reluctant to let go of any precious inches.
+These four signs that you need a hair trim may help you the next time you're reluctant to let go of any precious inches.
+Read on to learn exactly how to tell when you need a hair trim, as well as some expert-approved tips on how to prolong your haircut.

 - Lack elasticity